top of page

 Plenary 2 - 'Mobilising health agendas in economic policy spaces'

-• Dr Benn McGrady, Director, O’Neill Institute Initiative on Trade, Investment and Health, Adj.
-Professor Georgetown University Law Center.
+• Dr Benn McGrady, Director, O’Neill Institute Initiative on Trade, Investment and Health, Adjunct Professor Georgetown University Law Center.

 • Dr Bronwyn King, Founder, Director and CEO, Tobacco Free Portfolios

-• Ms Ana Novik, Head of investment OECD
+• Ms Ana Novik, Head of investment, OECD (Virtual)

-• Dr Michelle Maloney, Co-Founder and Director of NENA
+• Dr Michelle Maloney, Co-Founder and Director, NENA

 9:00am to 10:30am